 Using the above notation, we define $VH$ as the subset of vertices of $G_m$ listed below: \begin{enumerate} \item $v_{i-2}^i, v_{i-1}^i, v_i^i$ for $i = m+1, m+2, \dots 2m$. \item $v_{i-1}^i, v_i^i, v_{i+1}^i$ for $i = 1, 2,\dots, m$ \end{enumerate}

-On $VH$, we are taking 3 vertices from each $L^i$ where $i=1, \dots, 2m$.
+On $VH$, we have 3 vertices from each $L^i$ for $i=1, \dots, 2m$.
 This makes a total of $6m$ vertices.
-But we are over counting; some of those $2m-1$ vertices are identified (check I1, I2, and I3 from \ref{def:graph_gm}).
+But we are over counting; $2m-1$ vertices are duplicated (check I1, I2, and I3 from \ref{def:graph_gm}).
 Then, the set $VH$ has exactly $4m+1$ vertices.

-We let $H_m$ denote the subgraph induced in $G_m$ by $VH$.
+Let $H_m$ denote the maximal subgraph of $G_m$ with vertices in $VH$.
 Observe that no vertex of $H_m$ has valence greater than two, so $H_m$ is a line graph with $4m$ vertices.
-In Fig. \ref{fig:example-graph-G8} is the vertical graph pictured in bold.
+In Figure \ref{fig:example-graph-G8} is the vertical subgraph pictured in bold.